Schaudge/refinereads/README.md

 Please note that only UMI-integrated paired-end data can be used to generate duplex consensuses sequences.

 # UMI format
-`gencore` supports calling consensus reads with or without UMI.
+`refinereads` supports calling consensus reads with or without UMI.
 Although UMI is not required, it is strongly recommended.
 If your FASTQ data has UMI integrated, you can use [fastp](https://github.com/OpenGene/fastp) to shift the UMI to read query names.

 The UMI should in the tail of query names.
 It can have a prefix like `UMI`, followed by an underscore.
 If the UMI has a prefix, it should be specified by `--umi_prefix` or `-u`.
 If the UMI prefix is `umi` or `UMI`, it can be automatically detected.
 The UMI can also have two parts, which are connected by an underscore.